Fairy circle (arid grass formation): Location

 Until 2014, the phenomenon was only known to occur in the arid grasslands of the Namib desert in western parts of Southern Africa, being particularly common in Namibia.
-In that year, ecologists were alerted to similar rings of vegetation outside Africa, in a part of the Pilbara in Western Australia.
-In addition, fairy circles may also occur in North Africa, the Middle East and Madagascar.

-In Africa, the circles occur in a band lying about 100 miles inland, and extending southward from Angola for some 1,500 miles down to the Northwestern Cape province of South Africa.
+The circles occur in a band lying about 100 miles inland and extending southward from Angola for some 1,500 miles down to the Northwestern Cape province of South Africa.
 It is largely a remote and inhospitable region, much of it over a hundred kilometres from the nearest village.
 The circles have been recognised and informally remarked on for many years, first being mentioned in technical literature in the 1920s and intermittently thereafter with the intensity of study increasing during the final quarter of the 20th century.

-In 2014, fairy circles were first discovered outside Africa, 15 km outside of the town Newman, in the Pilbara region of Western Australia.
+In 2014, ecologists were alerted to similar rings of vegetation outside Africa, in a part of the Pilbara in Western Australia.
+Fairy circles were first discovered outside Africa, 15 km outside of the town Newman, in the Pilbara region of Western Australia.
 Australian environmental engineer Bronwyn Bell, alongside Stephan Getzin from the Helmholtz Centre for Environmental Research, released a paper in 2016, providing new insight into possible cause of the fairy circle formations.

 Examples can be found at (Namibia) and (Western Australia).
+Fairy circles may also occur in North Africa, the Middle East and Madagascar.